SumiBa/Profile-Mapping-App-Bynry/README.md

 npm run dev

 **Key Dependencies**

--react and react-dom: React framework
+- react and react-dom: React framework
--vite: Development server and build tool
+- vite: Development server and build tool
--tailwindcss: Utility-first CSS framework
+- tailwindcss: Utility-first CSS framework
--leaflet and react-leaflet: Interactive maps
+- leaflet and react-leaflet: Interactive maps
--react-toastify: Toast notifications
+- react-toastify: Toast notifications
--@vitejs/plugin-react: Vite plugin for React support
+- @vitejs/plugin-react: Vite plugin for React support

 **How to Use**

--View profiles: Profiles are listed on the homepage.
+- View profiles: Profiles are listed on the homepage.
--Search: Use the search bar to filter profiles by name.
+- Search: Use the search bar to filter profiles by name.
--Summary button: Click to view the selected profile’s location on the map.
+- Summary button: Click to view the selected profile’s location on the map.
--View Details: Click to see detailed profile information.
+- View Details: Click to see detailed profile information.
--Add Profile: Use the form to add a new profile.
+- Add Profile: Use the form to add a new profile.
--Edit/Delete: Use the respective buttons on each profile card to update or remove profiles.
+- Edit/Delete: Use the respective buttons on each profile card to update or remove profiles.
--Notifications: Success or error messages appear via toast notifications.
+- Notifications: Success or error messages appear via toast notifications.
--Loading: Custom spinner shows during data fetching or map loading.
+- Loading: Custom spinner shows during data fetching or map loading.